 Fig.(4.10) Ripples bare characterized internally by cross bedding.
-Cross beds are formed from in fluid or wind flow as sediment is eroded and transported up the relatively gently stoss side of the ripple and deposited as avalanches on the steeper lee side a) Lithiostratigraphy
+Cross beds are formed from in fluid or wind flow as sediment is eroded and transported up the relatively gently stoss side of the ripple and deposited as avalanches on the steeper lee side

 4.2.
 Analysis of rock secession in sedimentary basins

-- a) By lithiostratigraphy
+a) By lithiostratigraphy

 - b) By allostratigraphy

 - c) By biostratigraphy

 - d) Sequences stratigraphy

+a) Lithiostratigraphy

 This branch of stratigraphy is a method of classification (division) of rocks succession known as lithostratigraphy by which geologists interpret, correlate, map and subdivide sedimentary rocks into formations based on similarities in lithology and/or lithofacies.
-The practice of interpretation, correlation, and mapping based on this branch often ignores significant breaks in the sedimentary section, including those caused by unconformities, erosion surface, non-depostion, and flooding surfaces.
+The practice of interpretation, correlation, and mapping based on this branch often ignores significant breaks in the sedimentary section, including those caused by unconformities, erosion surface, non-deposition, and flooding surfaces.
 This can lead to significant mis-correlations, particularly if it is assumed that the lithostratigraphic units accumulated over the same interval of time.

 b) Allostratigraphy

 This branch includes stratigraphic interpretation, correlation, and mapping which uses unconformities and erosion surfaces (discontinuities) to subdivide the sedimentary section (Bhattacharya and Walker, 1991a) into allomembers (alloformations or allogroups)

 Allomembers are defined as representing succession that contain different lithologies and may contain different formations.
 So allomember boundaries cut across the conventional lithostratigraphic boundaries and better illustrate the genetic relationships between the different lithostratigraphic units (Bhattacharya, 1994).

 c) By biostratigraphy

 This branch of stratigraphy concerned with subdivision of sedimentary succession to many biozones according to index fossils content (fossil of short lifetime).
-According to index fossil content, the sedimentary succession-is divided to total range zone or concurrent range zone, interval biozone, assemblage biozones and partial range zone.
+According to index fossil content, the sedimentary succession is divided to total range zone or concurrent range zone, interval biozone, assemblage biozones and partial range zone.

-Fig.(4.11) Main types of biozones used for subdivision and aging of sedimentary basins

-The sequence stratigraphic approach is a higher order of allostratigraphy that assumes a connection of the discontinuities and surfaces used to subdivide the sedimentary section to changes in base level.
+Fig.(4.11) Main types of biozones used for subdivision and aging of sedimentary basins The sequence stratigraphic approach is a higher order of allostratigraphy that assumes a connection of the discontinuities and surfaces used to subdivide the sedimentary section to changes in base level.
 It also tends to give unconformities a higher level of significance, when subdividing the sedimentary section, than ravinement surfaces and/or flooding surfaces.
-Unconformities are used to bound packages of sedimentary rock and subdivide them into sequences. "sequence stratigraphy" involves the study of rock relationships within chronostratigraphic framework of a sequence, which in turn is acyclic succession of rocks composed of genetically related units of strata (Posamentier et al., 1988).

-Allostratigraphy (Unconformity-bounded unit)

-A sedimentary succession bounded above and below discontinuities that may be angular unconformities, discontinuities of preferably of regional or interregional extent.
+Unconformities are used to bound packages of sedimentary rock and subdivide them into sequences. "sequence stratigraphy" involves the studv of rock relationships within the chronostratigraphic framework of a sequence, which in turn is acyclic succession of rocks composed of genetically related units of strata (Posamentier et al., 1988).
+Allostratigraphy (Unconformity-bounded unit) A sedimentary succession bounded above and below discontinuities that may be angular unconformities, discontinuities of preferably of regional or interregional extent.
 The properties used to recognize these stratigraphic units are its two designated bounding unconformities."
 International Stratigraphic Guide (Salvador, 1994).
+Unconformity Unconformity is a surface between successive strata representing a missing interval of rocks in the geologic record of time, either produced by an interruption in deposition or by the erosion of depositionally continuous strata followed by renewed deposition.
+"Unconformities, where recognizable objectively on lithic criteria, are ideal boundaries for lithostratigraphic units" (NACSN, 2005).